uaraven/rowcp/readme.md

 ## Usage

 rowcp copies table rows from the source database to the target database.
 Source and target schemas must be the same.
 Source and target DBMS can be different.
-You can use rowcp to copy data from mysql to postgres and vice versa.
+You can use rowcp to copy data from MySQL to Postgres and vice versa.

-Currently, only postgresql, mysql, mariadb and h2 are supported.
+Currently, only Postgresql, Mysql, MariaDB and h2 are supported.

 To copy rows run